-Unless we say otherwise the information required by this annex will be published in Network Rail's regulatory accounts and covered by the audit opinion)46
+Unless we say otherwise the information required by this Annex will be published in Network Rail's regulatory financial statements and covered by the audit opinion44.

-Primary regulatory financial statements (for Great Britain, England & Wales and Scotland):47
+Primary regulatory financial statements (for Great Britain, England & Wales and Scotland)45:

-- 1. Regulatory financial performance for current and prior year and a cumulative total. - 2.
-RAB analysis: - RAB (regulatory financial position) summary of Network Rail's RAB for each year of CP4; - (b) RAB reconciliation of expenditure a reconciliation of the difference between our PR08 assumptions contained in our PR08 determination for renewals and enhancements, the RAB additions and actual expenditure, a summary of the breakdown of the key elements of renewals and enhancement under/over spend and the balance on non-capex RAB additions.
-This regulatory financial statement will not be published in Network Rail's regulatory accounts; and - (c) RAB a summary of the movements in Network Rail's RAB for each year of CP4.
+- 1 Regulatory financial performance for current and prior year and a cumulative total. - 2 RAB analysis: - (a) RAB (regulatory financial position) summary of Network Rail's RAB for each year of CP4; - (b) RAB reconciliation of expenditure a reconciliation of the difference between our PR08 assumptions contained in our PR08 determination for renewals and enhancements, the RAB additions and actual expenditure, a summary of the breakdown of the key elements of renewals and enhancement under/over spend and the balance on non-capex RAB additions; and - (c) RAB a summary of the movements in Network Rail's RAB for each year of CP4 and a cumulative total.